MAGICGrants/getmonero.dev/README.md

 bundle exec jekyll serve
 ```

-You can visit `http://127.0.0.1:4000` on your web browser and browse the getmonero.dev documentation, see your changes in real time as you are doing the edits.
+You can visit `http://127.0.0.1:4000` on your web browser and browse the getmonero.dev documentation.
+The changes to your local branch will appear in real time as you are doing the edits.

-Once you are done with your changes to your local copy of the documentation, you should push your changes to your github repository.
-Then, using github's web user interface, you can create a pull request, contributing your changes back to the main repository.
+Once you are done with your changes to your local copy of the documentation, you should push your changes to your GitHub repository.
+Then, using GitHub's web user interface, you should create a pull request from your branch to the getmonero.dev main branch.